SeNaTo0oR/SeNaTo0oR/README.md

 - 👋 Hi, I’m @SeNaTo0oR
 - 👀 I’m interested in Android App Developing
 - 🌱 I’m currently learning Kotlin
-- 💞️ I’m looking to collaborate on any small Android App by Kotlin
+- 💞️ I’m looking to collaborate on any small Android App using Kotlin
 - 📫 How to reach me: i will find the proper way soon! ;)

 <!---